 Clayton Christensen is one of the greatest business minds of our time.
 His recent passing caused me to reflect on all I learned from him.
 His life was dedicated to his family, his faith, and the theories he taught.
 He personified servant leadership.

 Almost every single topic he taught is relevant to the work of product management.
-Here I share 8 key lessons I've learned from his work that have helped me be a better product manager, leader, entrepreneur, husband and father.
+Here I share 8 key lessons I’ve learned from Clayton Christensen that have helped me be a better product manager, leader, entrepreneur, husband, and father.